jqwik-team/jqwik/BACKLOG.md

 ### Properties

+- @ForAll
+  - can be used in parameter types to choose provider method
+  - can take `providerClass` parameter (but no value parameter) to specify ArbitraryProvider implementation

 - ArbitraryProvider: Add priority to provider registration to allow more specific providers.
   Currently the order of registration is decisive - last registered provider wins.